 What’s concerning about this scam is that there was no apparent negative outcome.
 Every target is still able to access their contacts list and nobody has been asked to send a ransom.
 Somebody, somewhere, is sitting on the contact lists of more than one million email accounts, with the potential the information could be used to generate convincing phishing emails harboring ransomware.

-How to Prepare against Future Ransomware Threats
+Use a Phishing Awareness Course to Prepare against Future Ransomware Threats

 Nobody knows if, when or how the email data extracted from the Google Docs scam will be used to deliver ransomware, but it’s very likely to happen.
 The phishing email will appear to originate from somebody known to the target (and therefore bypass spam filters), will likely involve an uncomplicated action (like sharing a Google Doc) and will have a psychological hook (urgency, sympathy, fear or greed).